 MBC Faculty Fellows

-Richard Lavoie Richard Lavoie is a Dean's Club Professor of Law at The University of Akron Law School.
-His interests include tax ethics and statutory interpretation.
+Richard Lavoie is a Dean's Club Professor focused on tax ethics and statutory interpretation.
 See his bio.

-Jack Sahl Jack Sahl is an Emeritus Professor and former Director of the Miller Becker Center for Professional Responsibility.
+Jack Sahl is an Emeritus Professor and former Director of the Miller Becker Center for Professional Responsibility.
 He serves on the Ohio State Bar Association Professionalism Committee and as Chair of the Publications Board for the ABA Center for Professional Responsibility.
 In 2019, he received the Eugene R. Weir Award for Ethics and Professionalism, the highest ethics recognition the Ohio State Bar Association awards.See his bio.
+See his bio.